pylint-dev/pylint/doc/user_guide/checkers/features.rst

   operations between exceptions in except handlers.
 :bare-except (W0702): *No exception type(s) specified*
   Used when an except clause doesn't specify exceptions type to catch.
+:broad-exception-raised (W0719): *Raising too general exception: %s* Used when an except raises a too general exception.
 :try-except-raise (W0706): *The except handler raises immediately* Used when an except handler uses raise as its first or only operator.
 This is useless because it raises back the exception immediately.
 Remove the raise